ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Rate Signals {#rate-signal}

-The Rate Signal field in SCONE uses 7 bits: the low 6 bits (0x3f) of the first byte combined with the most significant bit (0x80) of the second byte.
+A Rate Signal is a 7-bit unsigned integer (0-127).
+The high six bits are the Rate Signal High Bits, and the least significant bit also serves as the most significant bit of the Version field.
-This creates a contiguous 7-bit field with values from 0 to 127.

-When sent by a QUIC endpoint, the Rate Signal field is set to 127, indicating no rate limit is in place or that the SCONE protocol is not supported by network elements on the path.
-All other values (0 through 126) represent the ceiling of rates being advised by the network element(s) on the path.
+When sent by a QUIC endpoint, the Rate Signal is set to 127, to indicate that no rate limit is in place or that the SCONE protocol is not supported by network elements on the path.
+All other values (0 through 126) represent the ceiling of rates advised by the network element(s) on the path.

-The rate limits use a logarithmic scale with:
+The rate limits follow a logarithmic scale defined as:

 * Base rate (b_min) = 100 Kbps
 * Bitrate at value n = b_min * 10^(n/20)

-where n is an integer between 0 and 126 represented by the Rate Signal field.
+where n is an integer between 0 and 126 represented by the Rate Signal.

-{{ex-rates}} lists some of the potential values for signals and the corresponding throughput advice for each.
+{{ex-rates}} lists some of the potential values for signals and the corresponding bitrate for each.

 | Bitrate     | Rate Signal |
 |:------------|:------------|